 Read more about the relationship between social media and reputation management.

 Brands with a great reputation also typically have an attractive presence on business review websites.

-A great reputation will also push your business to the top of search results and business directories, thanks to customers who share their experience through online reviews.
+A great reputation will also push your brand to the top of search results and business directories, thanks to customers who share their experiences through online reviews.

 Brands with a rock-solid reputation are also usually highly responsive to these reviews, and to customer feedback in general.
 They know how to respond to negative reviews because they realize their importance and impact on a brand’s reputation.